 Westerly, Charlestown, and South Kingstown are at the frontlines of climate change.
 Sea level rise, tidal flooding, and severe weather events are affecting our groundwater and infrastructure.
 Septic systems are in danger of failing more often.
 The summer drought caused some households’ wells to go dry.
 Our coastal ponds are warming, and that is affecting the marine ecosystem.
 Climate change is here, and we have a limited time window to act.

-In order to fulfill Rhode Island’s Act on Climate objectives, we also need to decarbonize transportation, homes, and industry:
+In order to fulfill Rhode Island’s Act on Climate objectives, we also need to decarbonize the energy grid, transportation, homes, and industry:

 – In transportation: we must build out an effective and accessible EV charging network across the state and invest in electric-powered public transportation that helps move at least some residents off of their reliance on cars